 Ingar Bergby has extensive experience with opera and ballet productions.
-The large format and the drama of the repertoire suit his nature as a conductor.
-He has a good understanding of the singing voice.
+The large format and drama suits his nature as a conductor.

 "A singers conductor" Anne Lise Berntsen, soprano

 As chief conductor at the Värmland Opera, Bergby performed, among others, Tosca by Puccini, Fidelio by Beethoven, Nabucco by Verdi, Maskeballet by Verdi, and Lady Macbeth by Shostakovich.